National Institute of Food and Agriculture, USDA.

 The NIFA I-FAST Competition Prize Purse will be a maximum of $250,000 which will be divided to provide $50,000 each to a maximum of five (5) teams.
 Prize Purse funds are required to be used by winning Teams to fully participate in the NSF I-Corps program curriculum.

 NIFA reserves the right to award less than the maximum number of available prizes.

 Payment of the Prize

 Prizes awarded under this Competition will be paid by electronic funds transfer to the academic/university institution the Team(s) represent(s).
-Prize winners will be required to complete the required financial documents and forms to be supplied by NIFA to set up the electronic transfer.
+Once prize winners are selected, NIFA will provide the winners with the forms and financial documents that must be completed and returned to NIFA to set up the electronic transfer.
 All Federal, state and local taxes are the sole responsibility of the winner(s).

 Submission Process for Participants

 The Competition will have a three-phase selection process.
 Initially, Teams will submit a pre-application.
 From the pre-applications, NIFA will conduct phone interviews.
 Selected Teams will be invited to submit a full application.
 From the full applications, NIFA will select the winning Team(s).

 Teams can enter the contest by submitting the pre-application through the “Enter a Submission” function on www.Challenge.gov, and then send the pre-application, with name and contact info, to email@example.com.
 The pre-application shall contain the following information: